-Boeing names new CFO, elects former pilot and Air Force general to the board
+Boeing names new CFO, elects former pilot and Air Force lieutenant general to the board

 The newly elected member of the Boeing board has a military and airline background.

-Harris, 62, previously served as assistant vice chief of staff and director, air staff headquarters, United States Air Force.
+Harris, 62, previously served as assistant vice chief of staff and director, Air Staff headquarters,, United States Air Force.
 While in the Reserves, she was commander of the Air Force Reserve’s 22nd Air Force at Dobbins Air Reserve Base, Georgia, leading more than 15,000 airmen.
-She also served as the first woman Inspector General of the Air Force.
+She also served as the first woman inspector general of the Air Force.

 Harris is also an experienced Boeing 747 and 777 pilot, with over 10,000 flight hours.
 She was a United Airlines pilot for nearly 30 years before she retired.

-Harris holds a bachelor of science in industrial and systems engineering from the University of Southern California and a master of aviation management from Embry-Riddle Aeronautical University.
+Harris holds a bachelor’s degree in industrial and systems engineering from the University of Southern California and a master’s in aviation management from Embry-Riddle Aeronautical University.

 She will serve on the board’s Aerospace Safety and Audit committees.

-CEO Calhoun said “Boeing will benefit greatly from General Harris’s deep experience in aviation and aerospace gained throughout her decades of service as a commercial airline pilot and her stellar military career.”
+Calhoun said “Boeing will benefit greatly from General Harris’s deep experience in aviation and aerospace gained throughout her decades of service as a commercial airline pilot and her stellar military career.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.